twpol/irc-bot/README.md

-# irc-bot
+# IRC Bot

-Service for providing IRC commands and features
+Service for providing IRC commands and features.